 A New Definition of Hypnotherapy

 The definition of hypnotherapy has evolved, and there are many styles of hypnosis.
 It is usually used in conjunction with other therapies, such as psychology, coaching, or counseling.
-It gives the client a means to dialogue with ones own subconscious mind – also known as the body-mind – to gain an understanding and resolution of current issues, symptoms, and reactive emotions.
+It gives you a means to dialogue with your subconscious mind – also known as the body-mind – to gain an understanding and resolution of current issues, symptoms, and reactive emotions.

 Listen to Eva M. Clark explaining hypnotherapy using three client cases: